 Even though search engines and email capture the majority of focus of the online retailing world, affiliate marketing has a valid seat at the table.
 Although frequently overlooked by much of the advertising world, affiliates play an important role in online marketing strategies.
 While the situation finds them in much less spotlight than their other advertising counterparts, affiliates still see a sizeable money flow, depending on the scale of their operations.

 Thus, one has to wonder how global affiliates manage their funds.
-A worldwide level of operations isn’t just about choose one of the top affiliate programs.
-It also comes with a need for managing foreign exchange, an area of online business that routinely adds small costs.
+A worldwide level of operations isn’t just about choosing one of the top affiliate programs.
+It also comes with a need for managing foreign exchange, an area of online business that routinely adds small hidden costs.
 As their efforts progress, global affiliates turn to a multi-currency account to minimise FX conversions and fees.
-Here at MoneyNetint, we know a thing or two about a multi-currency account so we’ll take the opportunity with this post to show you exactly how affiliates cut costs with it and why a multi-currency account merits serious consideration for a successful affiliate marketing operation.
+Here at MoneyNetint, we know a thing or two about multi-currency accounts and online payments processing so we’ll take the opportunity with this post to show you exactly how affiliates cut costs with it and why a multi-currency account merits serious consideration for a successful affiliate marketing operation.
 Here goes.

 Multi-Currency Account: What you Need to Know